btf-org/flank/README.md

 </details>

-## It works by wrapping your script and the CLI
+## It's a website that sits on top of a shell wrapper

-When you add a script to Flank, Flank wraps your script with another script (see example below).
+When you add a script to Flank, Flank wraps your script with a shell script (see example below).

-Using this "wrapper script" as a template, Flank generates a website for running your script.
+Using this "wrapper script" as a template, the Flank website generates a page for running your script.
 When you click "run", your script's output appears in the browser.

 #### Example: `city_filter.py`
 ```python